rkjcollab/lab-website/index.md

 Our goal is to impact population health by leading high-quality, consequential research at the intersection of epidemiology and precision medicine.
 We specialize in the integrative analyses of multi-omics, genetics/genomics, questionnaire, and/or EHR data to:

-1. provide insight into disease development and progression
+1. Provide insight into disease development and progression
-2. improve secondary prevention through early detection of disease or identification of high-risk groups
+2. Improve secondary prevention through early detection of disease or identification of high-risk groups
-3. enable precision prevention
+3. Enable precision prevention

 We accomplish our work using open-source software implemented in high-performance and cloud computational spaces, and with a particular focus on autoimmune and allergic diseases.